patrickschulz/openPCells/ARCHITECTURE.md

 curve).
 Currently provides functions for lines, ellipses and circles.
 Extensions like bezier curves enable full SVG support for drawing pictures in layouts.

 ### `generics.lua`
+This module provides functions for generating generic layer objects.
+These are used in cell definitions and are technology-independent (e.g. a generic metal is used instead of M1).
+Besides that, the `technology` module makes heavy use of this module.

 ### `pcell.lua`
+Main module for handling cell definitions.

 ### `object.lua`, `shape.lua` and the point module
+Modules for handling of layout objects.
+Objects are collections of shapes, which use points (for description of polygons and rectangles).

 ### `technology.lua`
+Module for technology translation.
+Here all generic layers are mapped to technology-specific layers.
+Read technology definitions in `tech/`.

 ### `interface.lua`